asnogordo/garden-plot/README.md

-# Garden Finance Bot
+# Garden Plot Discord Text game

-Discord BOT
+Discord based text game themed for a garden

 ## Active bots

 ### PROD

-This is the bot active on [Garden's Discord server](https://discord.com/invite/Fp4ZmZZrFu)

-Use this [bot invite](https://discord.com/api/oauth2/authorize?client_id=913903801033981952&permissions=2147560448&scope=bot) to add it to a Discord server.

 ### TEST
 This is a test bot where new features should be deployed first before hitting production.